dlvcsulb/CSULB-Design-491-Let-s-Talk/firebase/README.md

 ## Firebase implementation for Let's Talk Journaling

-### For code, check /firebase/firebase/functions/index.js
+### For code and packages used, check /firebase/firebase/functions/*
 Maintained by Jason Kim